Mutation

 condition: MustExist

-- subPath: spec.containers[name: foo].securityContext.capabilities
+- subPath: "spec.containers[name: foo].securityContext.capabilities"

 condition: MustNotExist